JJaks/jaagop-eu/README.md

 ## Versioning

 This project uses Calver versioning (read: something that actually makes sense for a personal website).
-The version format is `YYYY.MM.PATCH`.
+The version format is `YYYY.MM.DD`.

 ## Performance Monitoring